 Our beachfront property offers direct access to Oak Street Beach, a popular summer hotspot.
 Bask in the sun on Lake Michigan and enjoy amenities that include chair rentals, food and beverage options at Oak Street Beach Café, bike rentals, volleyball rentals, and a one-of-a-kind view of the city skyline.

-Just a few blocks south of The Drake are two of the only public buildings to survive the area destroyed by the Great fire of 1871, The Old Water Tower and Chicago Avenue Pumping Station.
+Just a few blocks south of The Drake, a Hilton Hotel are two of the only public buildings to survive the area destroyed by the Great fire of 1871, The Old Water Tower and Chicago Avenue Pumping Station.
 Both buildings have come to symbolize Chicago's fierce drive to continue, and serve as rare monuments to the 19th century.

 A block down the street from the hotel is one of Chicago's tallest structures, the John Hancock Center.
 It is home to a variety of attractions, including 360 CHICAGO and the TILT!, which gives guests a new perspective on the city.
 Once there, you will have an excellent view of Lake Michigan, the city skyline and, on a clear day, four different states.